SkymouseStudios/skymse-jekyll/_posts/2020-02-06-how-to-write-a-blog-post.md

 I hated writing.

-I was homeschooled and I had a rigorous curriculum that tested the limits of my juvenile attention-span and willpower.
+I was home-schooled and I had a rigorous curriculum that tested the limits of my juvenile attention-span and willpower.
 My English classes included stories in which I was largely uninterested.
 I was interested in the reports and tests even less so.

 But, in order to graduate high-school, I had to do the work.
 So I did, usually amid loud protestations as my mom would be glad to corroborate.